Spagliardin/final-project-spagliardi-BE-51135/README.md

 ## Build

-Run `npm run build` to build the project.
+Run `npm run build` and `npm run copy-statics` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Then raise the project with `npm run start`

 ## JSON Postman